-The chat networks also have their own systems, although most of them are geared more towards developers than business owners.
+The chat networks also have their own systems, although most are geared more toward developers than business owners.

-Of course Facebook has their own system for creating bots that run on their site.
-They offer an extensive developer’s toolkit as well as the ability to create a Facebook bot without having to code.
+Of course, Facebook has its own system for creating bots that run on its site.
+They offer an extensive developer toolkit and the ability to create a Facebook bot without coding.

 Telegram’s bot platform has documentation for developers and examples of what you can build using their system.
-Bot creation and management is done via, you guessed it, a bot cleverly called “The Botfather”.
+Bot creation and management are done via, you guessed it, a bot cleverly called “The Botfather.”

 Slack’s developer documentation for creating a “Slack bot user” is well-written and comprehensive.

-Microsoft’s chat network also supports bots, although it’s probably not as well-known or leveraged as some of the others social networks.
+Microsoft’s chat network also supports bots, although it’s probably not as well-known or leveraged as other social networks.

 Stay on brand

-A chatbot allows you to talk with, and interact with, your customers in an automated way, when you don’t have enough people for live conversations.
-As a consumer touchpoint, it’s important that your bot experience be on brand.
+A chatbot automatically allows you to talk with and interact with your customers when you don’t have enough people for live conversations.
+As a consumer touchpoint, your bot experience must be on-brand.